-Chapter 1 is a brief introduction that provides an overview of the topic and need for the study.
-This introduction should include a very general introduction to the dissertation, any operational definitions that will be relevant to the dissertation including a description of each chapter that will be included in the dissertation.
+Chapter 1 is an introduction that provides an overview of the topic, need for the study, and contribution to the MedFT field.
+This introduction should include a review of the relevant and critical empirical and theoretical literature relevant to the dissertation, any operational definitions necessary, and a description of each chapter that will be included in the dissertation.
 The research questions and/or hypotheses must be integrated into this Chapter.